-The derivatives liable to be used by the portfolio manager include options (vanilla, barrier, binary), futures, forwards, forward exchange contracts, swaps (including performance swaps), swaptions and CFDs (contracts for difference), involving one or more risks/underlying instruments (actual securities, indices, baskets) in which the Fund manager may invest.
+The derivatives liable to be used by the portfolio manager include options (vanilla, barrier, binary), futures, forwards, forward exchange contracts, swaps (including performance swaps), swaptions and CFDs (contracts for difference), involving one or more risks/underlying instruments (actual securities, indices, baskets) in which the portfolio manager may invest.

-These derivatives allow the portfolio manager to expose the Fund to the following risks and instruments, while respecting the portfolio's overall constraints:
+These derivatives allow the portfolio manager to expose the Fund to the following risks, while respecting the portfolio's overall constraints:

-- Equities (up to 100% of the net assets)
+- equities (up to 100% of the net assets)

-- Currencies
+- currencies

 - fixed income

 - dividends

 - volatility and variance (up to 10% of the net assets)

 - commodities through eligible financial contracts for up to 20% of the net assets.

-- and exchange traded funds (ETF) (financial instruments)
+- ETF (financial instruments)